How to Make Natural-Looking DIY Faux Acorns for Fall Home Decor

 The supplies you need for this acorn project are easy to find.
 You may have some at home already.

-- Acrylic paint or stain.
-I used brown stain because I had it on hand and I wanted the grain of the wood to come through for a natural look.
+• Acrylic paint or stain.
+I used brown stain because I had it on hand, and I wanted the grain of the wood to come through for a natural look.

 Preparing Your Eggs

-The first step is pick your wood eggs.
+The first step is to pick your wood eggs.
 There are a dozen in each carton.
 I thought six would be enough for my intended use.

 I noticed that six of the eggs were a darker color and six were a lighter color.
 Since I planned to stain the eggs, I picked the darker six eggs.